 “ I can see why you like birds so much Mum, they are fascinating, and there are so many varieties and colors too.”

 Turns out they inspire me as well.
 Blessing and grace is like a a lovely cup of earl grey tea served in a fragile China tea cup, and heated to just the right temperature.
-It flows out onto the tongue, and fills the mouth with fragrance and comfort.
-It overflows, and can be also enjoyed through a straw, as it is at present by my Mother.
+It tantalizes the tongue, and fills the mouth with fragrance and comfort.
+It can also be enjoyed through a straw, as it is at present by my Mother.
 The little details in life that create a sense of being hugged.
 If there happens to be a chocolate covered biscuit nearby, it also slides into the mouth like magic, and brings a raised eyebrow of recognition, and a slow nod of agreement.

 I’m wondering if the brain remembers our tastes from before?
 Even though sometimes she will barely open her mouth for food, when she is finally convinced that you have something good for her to enjoy, she will trust you enough to open her lips just a tiny bit .